23 Aug 2020

 Just swish and spit twice a day to combat unwanted plaque all year long.

 This is an easy oral care tip that you can accomplish without any thought or effort at all.
 Xylitol is a sugar-free sweetener with many therapeutic properties.
 Chewing xylitol gum a few times a day is a great way to safely stimulate saliva production and clear away food debris and plaque.
 Saliva also helps reduce acidity in your mouth, which is a highly effective way to prevent cavities.

 Soda is nothing but empty calories, sugar and acid.
 Every sip causes serious harm to your teeth, and fruit juice isn’t much better.
 One of the simplest and most powerful changes you can make in your daily routine is to swap soda and juice for water.

 Beyond the numerous health benefits of staying hydrated, water helps to wash food debris and bacteria off your teeth after meals and snacks.
 It also reduces dry mouth, keeps your breath fresh, and eliminates the sugar hiding in the deep, dark crevices of your mouth.
 All of this adds up to fewer cavities and a happier smile!

-When in doubt, call your dentist in San Diego for support.
-Dr. William Carlo anda his team are here to help you achieve optimal oral health and enjoy a confident smile for the rest of your life.
+When in doubt, call your dentist in Bankers Hill, San Diego for support.
+Dr. William Carlo and his team are here to help you achieve optimal oral health and enjoy a confident smile for the rest of your life.